Our NAAONB Staff Team

-The Charity has a small enthusiastic and energetic homeworking staff team who together bring over 60 years experience of working with our outstanding landscapes.
+The charity has a small enthusiastic and energetic homeworking team of staff and contractors who together bring many years experience of working with our outstanding landscapes.

 Amber has a passion for the environment, a degree in Environmental Biology and years of conservation volunteering experience.
 She joined the National Association for AONBs team in 2012.
 Prior to this she was employed by Wildlife Trusts Wales and Environment Wales.

 Her other previously held roles in both the charitable and private sectors are varied and include experience in IT, office management, administration, finance and customer service.

 Her current role facilitates the needs of the NAAONB team and the collaboration of the AONB Network.

 Clare Elbourne – Administrative Assistant (part-time)

 Clare has a background in project and policy support in international forest conservation.
 She studied Forestry and its Relation to Land Use and worked for the World Wildlife Fund for a number of years both in the UK and overseas.
 She now lives on the edge of the Shropshire Hills AONB and has a deep love of the local landscape and wildlife.

 Clare has also worked in leadership development for the educational charity Common Purpose whose aim is to find creative solutions to challenges currently facing society by bringing together leaders from different sectors in an attempt to overcome ‘silo’ working.

 Clare’s role at the NAAONB is part-time Administrative Officer.
 She also works part-time as a Registrar conducting weddings and has married hundreds of couples!

 Wales Development Manager - currently vacant (part-time)